-PowerPoint presentations are discouraged.
-If you prefer to use PowerPoint, use only for materials not available on the course website (e.g., for your own questions or summaries of your answers).
+PowerPoint presentations (and other presentation programs) are discouraged.
+If you prefer to use PowerPoint (etc.), use only for materials not available on course website (e.g., for your own questions or summaries of your answers).
 You may always bring handouts on paper or aids on a thumb drive for projection, or email ahead to instructor for posting to course website,

 Do not copy and paste materials from course website into PowerPoint.
-Instead go directly to website for materials (e.g., text passages, instructor's discussion questions, objectives, etc.).
+Go directly to website or course texts for materials (e.g., text passages, instructor's discussion questions, objectives, etc.).

 Student location: Student may work up-front or remain seated; instructor can help with computer-projector.

 Length: 8-12 minutes for presentation; Discussion may continue indefinitely.

 Responsibility: You're not responsible for the day's entire reading assignment.
 You may choose one or two texts from day's assignments, or focus on part of one text.

 Questions & discussion center on our three primary course objectives, with 1 & 2 required for each text discussed.

 1. Evidence of minority (or in special cases immigrant or dominant or settler culture) identity, voice, or narrative.